Left to right: Erika, Ryan, Holly, Meredith, Molly, Kate, Sara, Carrie, and Adam

 Grants Team

-The Grants Team consists of Meredith McCoy, Kate Markwardt, Molly Betts and the newest addition to the Team, Sara Garbe.
+The Grants Team consists of Meredith, Kate, Molly and the newest addition to the Team, Sara.
 The Grant Team's major focus is on grant compliance, which is performed through annual monitoring and technical assistance, as well as the review of monthly source material required to receive reimbursement.
-The Grants Team, along with Erika Olson from the Systems Team, is also available for Housing First training.
-Let us know if you're interested!
-They are also supporting the ongoing development of the case management toolkit on the website.
 Meredith hosts monthly peer support meetings and is working on updates to the monitoring process for direct HUD subrecipients.
 She also conducts monitoring of direct-HUD projects and leads all monitoring activities.
 Staff also maintain the FAQ document on the website where questions related to eligible CoC activities are answered.
 If you have a question regarding eligible activities, you can consult the FAQ document or ask staff.
 If we don't know the answer, we'll ask HUD through their AAQ portal (which you can do too).
-Kate and Sara focus primarily on the DV RRH grant and supporting sub-recipients with compliance and technical assistance.
-Molly focuses on the 3 SSO grants (CE, DV & YHDP) as well as the YHDP System Navigator grant.
+Kate and Sara focus primarily on the RRH grant and supporting sub-recipients with compliance and technical assistance.
+Molly focuses on the 3 SSO grants as well as the YHDP System Navigator grant.
 Kate also reviews source documentation for reimbursement requests for HAP, Bezos Day One Fund and HOME ARP.

 about us